kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Android-API-Events-And-Hooks.md

 ### Player States Event Listeners

-The Kaltura Player supports the follwing states that the developer can listen to and react upon their change:
+The Kaltura Player supports the following states, to which the developer can listen to and react to changes in the state:

     - LOADED
     - READY